If the choke is placed in the off position after you start your mower, the engine just dies. However, it will continue to run with the choke on.

 The carburetor will need to be cleaned or replaced so the engine can get the right amount of fuel to run well.

-SOLUTION: If you are a little mechanical and don’t mind working with small parts, you should be able to remove and clean the riding mower carburetor yourself following these instructions.
+SOLUTION: If you are a little mechanical and don’t mind working with small parts, you should be able to remove and clean the mower carburetor yourself following these instructions.

 If the carburetor doesn’t work right after you clean it using these steps, you may have to rebuild it or replace it.
 Have a small engine mechanic clean or rebuild the carburetor if you don’t want to tackle the job.

-Puncture or Clog in the Fuel Line on a Riding Mower
+Puncture or Clog in the Fuel Line

 A puncture in the fuel line can cause air to be sucked into the line so the engine receives too much air.
 Or, a clog can develop in the line that restricts the amount of fuel the engine receives.